SEASONAL

 Famous for the tsutenkyo (heavenly bridge) spanning a valley filled with thousands of Japanese maple trees.
 The bridge view at peak color — looking down into a sea of scarlet and orange — is one of the most dramatic single images in all of Japanese koyo. ¥1,000.

-Warning: This is the most crowded single foliage spot in Kyoto.
+Tofukuji is the most crowded single foliage spot in Kyoto.
 Queues on peak weekends can reach 1–2 hours.
-Go on a weekday morning.
+Go on a weekday morning to experience it without the crush.

 The Hozu River gorge turns deep red and orange as the maples on its banks peak.
 The bamboo grove is still green but the broader district’s forested hillsides are spectacular.
 Tenryu-ji garden (¥500) is beautiful in autumn.
 The Sagano Scenic Railway through the gorge sells out weeks in advance for November weekends.
 See the Arashiyama guide.